suryakapoor124/AI_therapist/README.md

 - **Not a substitute for professional help**
   AI-Therapist is an empathy companion, not licensed therapy or medical advice.

-- **Privacy limits**
-  While we do not store data ourselves, messages are sent to Hugging Face’s servers for AI inference.
-  This means usage is not fully local.

-- **Crisis handling**
-  AI-Therapist may suggest reaching out to helplines, but cannot provide emergency intervention.

 ## 🔍 Known Limitations